Pedra de Lume

 so the rest had to migrate to other parts of Sal or abroad.
 The

-Italian Steffaninni has now bought the site to turn it into a resort.
+Italian Steffaninna has now bought the site to turn it into a resort.

 There is now a small cafe inside the Caldera of the extinct volcano,